Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

-The candidate should now look into segmenting the market and candidate should ask for information on this and the proper way to segment the market.
-Interviewer should challenge candidate to come up with his way of segmentation before sharing info with candidate.
+The candidate should now look into segmenting the market and the candidate should ask for information on this and the proper way to segment the market.
+The interviewer should challenge the candidate to come up with his way of segmentation before sharing info with the candidate.

-5. Can you think of a reason why it's also possible to focus on the wide-bodys instead of the business jets and why that's not very beneficial in the case of our client?
+5. Can you think of a reason why it's also possible to focus on the wide-bodies instead of the business jets and why that's not very beneficial in the case of our client?

-The widebodys could generate more revenue, since their size is much bigger than the business jets.
-However, given their limited numbers it would be difficult to enter this segment, since the market might be saturated with existing players.
+The widebodies could generate more revenue since their size is much bigger than the business jets.
+However, given their limited numbers, it would be difficult to enter this segment since the market might be saturated with existing players.

-A second reason is that servicing widebodys would mean a much larger capital investment in terms of materials & facilities due to their size.
+A second reason is that servicing widebodies would mean a much larger capital investment in terms of materials & facilities due to their size.

 6. Makes sense, let's move on to sizing the market.
 How would you approach this?

-Main revenue drivers are labor cost, manhours and cost of materials.
+The main revenue drivers are labor cost, manhours, and cost of materials.

 Overhead can be left out for now, since those costs are minimal.